ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 `(int, bool) pair` would be written `int * bool`, and `Pair (42, true)` would be written `(42, true)`.
 From the developer's perspective, everything happens as if such a type were declared for every possible product shape.
 This is what allows pattern matching on products.

-Even integers and floats can be seen as enumerated-like variant types, with many constructors and funky syntactic sugar.
-This is what allows pattern matching on those types.
+Even integers and floats can be seen as enumerated-like variant types, with many constructors and funky syntactic sugar, which allows pattern matching on those types.

 In the end, the only type construction that does not reduce to a variant is the function arrow type.
 It is possible to perform pattern matching on values of any type, except functions.